adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 throw an exception, which will be treated as a failure by your host testing framework.
-If you compile your code with exceptions disabled, a failed Google Test assertion will instead exit your program with a non-zero code, which will also signal a test failure to your test runner.
+If you compile your code with exceptions disabled, a failed Google Test assertion will instead exit your program with a non-zero code, which will also signal a out failure to your out runner.

 If you don't write `::testing::GTEST_FLAG(throw_on_failure) = true;` in